-- TU evaluates SAP at least once per year in June.
+All students are evaluated at least once per year in June.

-- If you have violated any of the cumulative SAP standards, we will suspend your eligibility to receive financial aid for all future terms at TU.
+If you have violated any of the cumulative SAP standards, we will suspend your eligibility to receive financial aid for all future terms at TU.

-- Suspended students may appeal to request aid for additional terms.
+Suspended students may appeal to request aid for additional terms.

-- The Financial Aid Office will review the appeal and will e-mail the appeal decision to the student’s TU e-mail account.
+The Financial Aid Office will review the appeal and will email the appeal decision to the student’s TU email account.

-- If your appeal is denied, you will remain permanently ineligible for financial aid at TU unless you continue to attend TU without aid and improve your overall record enough to meet all of the required cumulative SAP standards.
+If your appeal is denied, you will remain permanently ineligible for financial aid at TU unless you continue to attend TU without aid and improve your overall record enough to meet all the required cumulative SAP standards.

 - Academic Policies and Procedures > Policies on Academic Progress > Academic Standing